Nu Holdings's Options Frenzy: What You Need to Know

 Nu Holdings Ltd is engaged in providing digital banking services.
 It offers several financial services such as Credit cards, Personal Account, Investments, Personal Loans, Insurance, Mobile payments, Business Accounts, and Rewards.
 The company earns the majority of its revenue in Brazil.

+Following our analysis of the options activities associated with Nu Holdings, we pivot to a closer look at the company's own performance.

-Where Is Nu Holdings Standing Right Now?
-Currently trading with a volume of 9,492,290, the NU's price is up by 1.29%, now at $12.56.
-RSI readings suggest the stock is currently is currently neutral between overbought and oversold.
-Anticipated earnings release is in 1 days.
-What The Experts Say On Nu Holdings
+Current Position of Nu Holdings With a volume of 9,939,668, the price of NU is up 1.72% at $12.71.
+RSI indicators hint that the underlying stock is currently neutral between overbought and oversold.
+Next earnings are expected to be released in 0 days.
+What Analysts Are Saying About Nu Holdings

 In the last month, 3 experts released ratings on this stock with an average target price of $14.666666666666666.